AVER343/evalaunch/RECAPTCHA_SETUP.md

-# reCAPTCHA Setup Guide for eVALaunch Contact Form
+# reCAPTCHA Setup Guide for eVALaunche Contact Form

 ## Overview
 The contact form is protected with Google reCAPTCHA v2 to prevent spam and bot submissions.
 This guide will help you set up production-ready reCAPTCHA keys.